 Twenty years ago, I transitioned from leading the group of radio stations to helping other sales organizations succeed.
 I can do the same for you.

 - I’ll help you understand that an outside-in approach to sales management—the more button—doesn’t work.

 - I’ll show you that by connecting deeply with your individual salespeople, you’ll light a spark in that person’s soul that will inspire them to give 100 percent effort 100 percent of the time.

-- I’ll teach you how to coach your salespeople to execute your sales process at the highest levels of excellence and repeat this dynamic within your sales organization over and over again.
+- I’ll teach you how to coach your salespeople to execute your sales process at the highest levels of excellence and drive double-digit revenue growth year after year.

 Ready to crack the sales leadership code?

-Smart heads of sales know when to put up their hands and ask for help.
+Smart sales leaders know when to put up their hands and ask for help.